willstepp/writings/hunger/hunger-notes.md

 the hunt seems meaningless, the thrill of the kill, the adulation of his peers, the celebration.
 He told himself it was for a good thing.
 For the tribe.
 And yet the feeling never left him that it was all meaningless and a waste of time.

+In bed that night he dreams of Leoti and sees the tree.
+His thoughts drift to it and he remembers everything he had forgotten.
+He wakes and finds the empty bucket now being used for broken earthware and other refuse.